nigarofe/CAL/How I approach doing things.md

 >[!quote] If I am always cycling through activities, I'm never in a cycle, as to always be in a cycle is to never be in something different.

+### Reverse-engineering connection
+The same way I can try to see how things are common, I can try to see how they are different.

 ---
 ## When studying
 - Learning a new language, especially when it involves looking around the environment where I am, can be a good activity to cycle through while I'm solving math questions.